chris-dykes-j/chris-dykes-j/README.md

 ### About Me:

-- 🇨🇦 Web Developer at Environment and Climate Change Canada (Co-op)
 - 🖥️ Computer Programming Student at Algonquin College
 - 🥁 Amateur Jazz Drummer
 - 🎮 Fighting Game Enthusiast

-I'm a C# and ASP.NET Core Web Developer with experience building Web APIs and full-stack applications.
-Currently working on a number of projects, and learning more about REST and PostgreSQL.
+I'm a C# and ASP.NET Core Web Developer.
+I like to build Web APIs and full-stack applications.

 ---